Exclusive Interview with the LIBRA Behind-the-Scenes Team: Unveiling the Truth Behind the Argentine Presidential Coin Harvest

 Host (Coffeezilla):

-I think people's frustration lies in the fact that they are not angry because you are good at trading, but because you know information that the public does not and have traded on that information.
+I think people's frustration lies in the fact that they are not angry because you are good at trading, but because you know information that the public does not and use that information to trade.
 In the public market, this is illegal and constitutes insider trading… (interrupted)

 Hayden Davis:

 …but in the meme market, this is not illegal; this is what happens in every trade.
 This is the rule here; people know this, agree to it, and make money off it.
-If you want to blame this, you must blame everything else.
+If you want to blame this, you have to blame everything else.

-To be honest, I actually don't oppose this.
-But I think the vast majority of people betting on meme tokens, especially retail traders who acted in the early stages, this is the game of this market.
+To be honest, I don't actually oppose this.
+But I think the vast majority of people betting on meme tokens, especially retail traders who act in the early stages, this is the game rule of this market.

 This is not a capital market; this is a casino.